Alberta Football League

+History

 The Alberta Football League was established in 1984 so that men over the age of 21 could continue to play organized competitive football within the province of Alberta.
 Before the creation of the league, the only way to play competitive football after university or junior was the Canadian Football League.
 In 1984–85 the league consisted of seven teams.
 They were: the Calgary Raiders, the Calgary Cowboys, the Calgary Crude, the Red Deer Redskins, the Rocky Warriors, the Hinton Grizzlies, and the Brownfield Bruisers.

-For the 2016 season the league consisted of nine teams.
-They were: the Calgary Gators, the Calgary Wolfpack, the Central Alberta Buccaneers, the Lloydminster Vandals, the Grande Prairie Drillers, the Edmonton Raiders, Fort McMurray Monarchs, the St. Albert Stars and the Airdrie Irish.

 In 1999, the AFL became a founding member of the Canadian Senior Football League, which is now known as the Canadian Major Football League.
 The CMFL is the national governing body for semi-pro Canadian football, that arrange the National Championship game (the Forster Memorial Trophy game).
 At first, AFL champs played against the winner of the Eastern Conference (the Manitoba Football League), but since 2002 that game has been played against the Northern Football Conference winners (teams from Ontario and Quebec).